Pornography in Europe: Ukraine

-Pornography was outlawed in Ukraine in 2009 when the then president Victor Yushchenko signed new legislation.
+Pornography was outlawed in Ukraine in 2009 when the president Victor Yushchenko signed new legislation.
 The law has been overwhelmingly approved by the Verkhovna Rada (the Ukrainian parliament).
 The possession, distribution, sale and manufacture of pornographic materials are illegal.
 Possession of pornographic material can carry a fine or up from three to five years imprisonment.
 Pornography is defined by the law as "vulgar, candid, cynical, obscene depiction of sexual acts, pursuing no other goal, the explicit demonstration of genitals, unethical elements of the sexual act, sexual perversions, realistic sketches that do not meet moral criteria and offend honor and dignity of the human by inciting low instincts".
 Pornography for "medical purposes" remains legal.

 Wiska, one of Ukraine's internationally known pornstars, alleges continuous and unconstitutional persecution for her work abroad, and has unsuccessfully applied for political asylum in the European Union.

 Ukrainian lawmakers have plans and propose to legalize pornography in 2020s following Invasion of Ukraine and Tax refunds.
+In 2025 an online petition calling for decriminalization of pornography was published on the official website of the President of Ukraine and was supported by over 25,000 users.
+Ukrainian president Volodymyr Zelenskyi reacted by directing proposals voiced in the petition to the Verkhovna Rada in order for it to consider possible changes in legislation.